Housing for Karratha service workers

 8. Delay and Force Majeure

-• (b) any breach of Warambie , its agents or contractors,
+(b) any breach by Warambie, its agents or contractors,

 then, to the extent of that delay, the Supplier will be entitled to, and Warambie will allow the Supplier, an extension to the Date for Delivery and/or Acceptance.

-8.3 Notwithstanding anything to the contrary herein, in the event a Force Majeure event has a material adverse impact on the provision of Services or Goods for a period of sixty (60) days or more, Warambie may, by notice to the Supplier, terminate this Contract with immediate effect without any cost or liability whatsoever except for costs of Goods and Services performed up to the date of such Force Majeure event.
+8.4 Notwithstanding anything to the contrary in these Terms and Conditions, if a Force Majeure event has a material adverse impact on the provision of Services or Goods for a period of sixty (60) days or more, Warambie may, by notice to the Supplier, terminate the Agreement with immediate effect without any cost or liability whatsoever except for the cost of Goods and Services actually supplied and Accepted up to the date of the Force Majeure event.

 9. Risk and Title